Iowa fishing report

 Contact Gary Sobotka at (641) 464-3108 for information on the above area lakes.

-Anderson Area (Montgomery): Bluegills are fair using wax worms.
-A few 8-inch crappies are being caught in the evenings using minnows.
+Anderson Area (Montgomery): Bluegill fishing is good for 8-inch fish.
+A few 9-inch crappies have been caught in the evenings using minnows.

 Southwest Iowa Farm Ponds: The best fishing reports have been from privately owned small ponds for bluegill and in the larger ponds, crappie, using teardrops tipped with wax worm.
-Ice thickness is 8 to 10 inches.
+Ice thickness varies from 3 to 5 inches.

 Contact Bryan Hayes at (712) 769-2587 for information on the above area lakes.